bip-sh/bip-cli/README.md

 bip signup
 ```

-Login with your newly created API key
+Login with your new account

 ```shell
 bip login